 Belle and the Beast together discover the “much more” that she sings about.
 The bad boy, the Beast, is the catalyst Belle has deliberately invoked to get herself out of the safe little town and start her journey of exploration.

 Having done that, she has no need for the bad boy anymore.
 Bad boys are just a step on the way.
 As Jean Grey says to the violent and dangerous Wolverine in the first X-Men movie, “girls fall in love with the bad boy, Logan, but they don’t marry him.”
 If he wants to stay with her, the bad boy must change.
-The Beast must become a prince, a better prince, to be worthy of the woman Belle has become because of him.
+The Beast must become a true prince, a better man, to be worthy of the woman Belle has become because of him.